 If you suspect that your network or ISP is causing your Collaborate Ultra session issues, please try the following:

-- If hardwiring is not an option, and you must use WiFi try the following:
+- If hardwiring is not an option and you must use WiFi try the following:

-- Restart the modem and/or router.
+Restart the modem and/or router.

 - Reboot your computer.